IoTrim/safeguards-study/README.md

 HOW TO RUN THE SOFTWARE
 ## File Structure

 The code needs Mon(IoT)r installed.
-Please download and install the software here: https://moniotrlab.ccis.neu.edu/tools/
+Please download and install the software here: https://moniotrlab.ccis.neu.edu/tools/ [TODO: Download and add the code of moniotr here]

 For each threat we create a subdirectory showing samples of:
 * Threat Simulation Scripts: for running the threat